prav0106/Jarvis-Smart-Assistant/README.md

 ## 🛠 Dependencies

-Make sure to install all required dependencies before running the main.py:
+Make sure to install all required dependencies before running the project:

 - `speech_recognition`
 - `pyttsx3`